AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 </tbody>
 </table>

-The “as np” section of the import in **python** is not required, but it makes using the package in **python** a lot simpler.
-This is because **python** tends to push users towards “object-oriented” programming style, whereas **R** lends itself naturally to a more “functional” programming style.
+The “as np” section of the import in `python` is not required, but it makes using the package in `python` a lot simpler.
+This is because `python` tends to push users towards “object-oriented” programming style, whereas `R` lends itself naturally to a more “functional” programming style.
 We’ll discuss what this means later.

-In **R**, packages are available primarily through CRAN.
+In `R`, packages are available primarily through CRAN.
 Some packages are available through the separate “Bioconductor” entity, and these must be installed differently (but similarly easily).
-The “remotes” package that we just installed and subsequently loaded, however, allows us to directly install packages that are on, e.g., github. **Python** has similar functionality within pip:
+The “remotes” package that we just installed and subsequently loaded, however, allows us to directly install packages that are on, e.g., github. `python` has similar functionality within pip:
 <table style="width: 90%">
 <colgroup>